Acqua AltaPage 3

 November 1: San Marco

-The Casanova was moored along the Riva dei Sette Martiri, just below the public gardens and the Biennale grounds, the next day.
-I'd heard the acqua alta warning sirens just after 8 a.m., but the Riva degli Schiavoni was free of water when my son and I walked toward the Piazza San Marco in mid-morning.
+My son Anders and I were staying on a river ship that was moored along the Riva dei Sette Martiri just below the public gardens and the Biennale grounds.
+I'd heard the acqua alta warning sirens just after 8 a.m. on November 1, but the Riva degli Schiavoni was free of water when Anders and I walked toward the Piazza San Marco in mid-morning.